Do you know the saying: ‘Think globally, code locally’? That’s the secret to remote teams if you work with ones.

-The ideal situation is when all teams are based in the same office but obviously, this is hardly the reality.
+The ideal situation is when all teams are based in the same office but obviously, that’s usually not the case.
 So how about adjusting our internal processes, tools and communication channels in a way, they allow us to maximise the value we deliver as well as create real-life environment?

-Here’s a list of my top 12 tips I recommend from the Project Manager’s perspective which I use in my daily work and which I believe could help you as well:
+Here’s a list of my top 12 tips I recommend from the Scrum Master’s perspective which I use in my daily work and which I believe could help you as well:

 - Implement global structure with the same processes so that every office is self-sufficient.

 - Build rapport and make personal contact as much as possible.